nighthawk-apps/nighthawk-ios-wallet/README.md

 # Reporting an issue

-If you wish to report a security issue, please follow our [Responsible Disclosure guidelines](https://github.com/zcash/ZcashLightClientKit/blob/master/responsible_disclosure.md).
+If you wish to report a security issue, please follow our [Wallet Issue Disclosure Policy](https://github.com/nighthawk-apps/nighthawk-ios-wallet/edit/main/README.md#disclosure-policy) and [ZcashLightClientKit Responsible Disclosure guidelines](https://github.com/zcash/ZcashLightClientKit/blob/master/responsible_disclosure.md).

  For other kind of inquiries, feel welcome to open an Issue if you encounter a bug or would like to request a feature.

+## Donate to Nighthawk Devs

+zs1nhawkewaslscuey9qhnv9e4wpx77sp73kfu0l8wh9vhna7puazvfnutyq5ymg830hn5u2dmr0sf

- # License
+### License

 MIT